Randy Accetta and Tia Accetta

 Randy founded Run Tucson with the mission of making Tucson better through running.

 Randy ran for Wesleyan University, ran a season of professional track in Europe, wrote a bit for Runner’s World, was the Arizona coach for Team in Training, and was the Program Director at Craftsbury Running Camps.
-His PR’s include 4:08 in the mile, 9:03 in the steeplechase, 14:34 in the 5k, 30:34 in the 10k, 1:07:08 in the half-marathon, and 2:19:25 in the marathon (qualifer for the 1996 U.S. Olympic Trials).
+His PR’s include 4:08 in the mile, 9:03 in the steeplechase, 14:34 in the 5k, 30:34 in the 10k, 1:07:08 in the half-marathon, and 2:19:25 in the marathon (qualifier for the 1996 U.S. Olympic Trials).
 Randy has also raced high-altitude trail races and other events.

 Accetta holds a PhD from the UA’s Department of English.
-His current specialties include entrepreneurship education, business communication, sports marketing, NIL strategies, nonprofit leadership, and distance learning.
+His current academic specialties include entrepreneurship education, business communication, sports marketing, NIL strategies, nonprofit leadership, and distance learning.